govhackaustralia/govhack-tools/index.md

 or locally using GDAL (better for many megabyte datasets)

 ### Geocoding
-cloudmade, google (but you must display on a Google Map).
+Google Maps APIs allow you to convert an address to map co-ordinates (geocoding) but you must display on a Google Map.
+The easiest way to do is with a Google Spreadsheet/Fusion Table http://williamparry.blogspot.com.au/2011/04/putting-data-into-google-fusion-tables.htm http://support.google.com/fusiontables/answer/1012281?hl=en&ref_topic=2592806

-Easiest way to do is with a Google Spreadsheet/Fusion Table http://williamparry.blogspot.com.au/2011/04/putting-data-into-google-fusion-tables.htm http://support.google.com/fusiontables/answer/1012281?hl=en&ref_topic=2592806
+If you need geocoding for more than display (working out the distance between points etc) or you don't want to use Google Maps, Cloudmade offers free OpenStreetMap based geocoding http://developers.cloudmade.com/projects/show/geocoding-http-api

 ## Analysis